CrashPlan app system requirements

 • These system requirements are the minimum requirements to install the CrashPlan app.
 Use more powerful hardware for the best performance.

-• The CrashPlan app is supported on Macs with the Apple M1 chip, but is not supported on other devices running ARM processors, which includes most phones and tablets.
+• The CrashPlan app is supported on Macs with Apple Silicon chips (M1, M2, etc.), but is not supported on other devices running ARM processors, which includes most phones and tablets.

 • If your backup is unusually large (more than 1 TB or 1 million files), you must configure the CrashPlan app to use more RAM than the minimum requirement.